vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

-Download GBDT model which is used by [document ranking](document-ranking-README.md), this step is required since both passage and document ranking is represented in the same sample application.
+Download GBDT model which is used by [document ranking](document-ranking-README.md), this step is required since both passage and document ranking is represented in the same sample application:

 <pre data-test="exec">
 $ mkdir -p src/main/application/models